As amended on May 28, 2021 at District Training Assembly

 10.020.
 Administration of the District Fund

-a) The District Fund shall be managed by the District Finance Committee constituted by the District Governor consisting of three Past District Governors who are members of clubs in the district.
+a) To have an oversight of the District Fund the District Finance Committee will be constituted by the District Governor consisting of three Past District Governors who are members of clubs in the district.

 e) The District Treasurer shall be responsible for the day to day operation of the accounts.
 He/she shall maintain books and records of the District Fund.
-He/she shall present the status of expenses for each item as compared to the budgeted amounts reflecting variances, if any, at each meeting of the District Finance Committee, and as and when required, before the Council of Governors.
+He/she shall present the status of expenses for each item as compared to the budgeted amounts refl ecting variances, if any, at each meeting of the District Finance Committee.

 weeks, the District Governor can circulate them to the district without the report of the District Finance Committee.